isomerpages/enterprisesg-sac-cms/_resources/Frequently Asked Questions (FAQ).md

 <b>Energy Management System (ENMS):</b> This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 50001 certification, based on the general requirements of ISO/IEC 17021 and CT 10 - SAC Criteria for Certification Bodies (ENMS).

 <br>
+]
 <br>

-<b>Environmental Management System (EMS):</b> This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 14001 certification, based on the general requirements of ISO/IEC 17021 and IAF Mandator<br>and Health Management System (OSHMS): This scheme evaluates the technical competence, integrity and independence of certification bodies providing SS 506 Part 1 and SS 506 Part 3 certification, based on the general requirements of ISO/IEC&nbsp; 17021 and CT 02 - SAC Criteria for Certification Bodies (OSHMS).
+<b>Environmental Management System (EMS):</b> This scheme evaluates the technical competence, integrity and independence of certification bodies providing ISO 14001 certification, based on the general requirements of ISO/IEC 17021 and IAF Mandatoryand Health Management System (OSHMS): This scheme evaluates the technical competence, integrity and independence of certification bodies providing SS 506 Part 1 and SS 506 Part 3 certification, based on the general requirements of ISO/IEC&nbsp; 17021 and CT 02 - SAC Criteria for Certification Bodies (OSHMS).

 <br>